Understanding Business Efficiency with Total Asset Turnover

 1. Fixed Asset Turnover Ratio: This specific efficiency ratio provides insight into how well fixed assets contribute to sales.
 A low rate may indicate excess production capacity or underutilization of equipment.

-2. Inventory Levels: A higher amount of inventory may lower TAT if it becomes obsolete or there are issues with the product demand in the market.
+2. Inventory Levels: A higher amount of inventory may lower TAT if it becomes obsolete or there are issues with market demand.

 Sales and Revenue Factors